-Homemade sweets are always the best present to give and the best food to share, as they amount to love, passion and dedication.
-Another good thing is that you can control exactly what go into your sweet, so no worry for allergy or unexpected taste.
+Homemade sweets are always the best present to give and the best food to share, as they amount to love, passion, and dedication.
+Another good thing is that you can control exactly what goes into your sweet, so no worry for allergy or unexpected taste.

 Personally, I love all my sweets to be not so sweet.
 See, that’s why in most, if not all, of my baking recipe, the overall amount of sugar will be generally lower than normal.
 So pardon me for this and please adjust to your desired sweetness level.

-If you’re familiar with cake baking, and just want to try another recipe, just jump all the way down to the very end for recipe.
-Other wise, please read everything, technique, tips, and whole recipe before diving in.
+If you’re familiar with cake baking, and just want to try another recipe, just jump all the way down to the very end for the recipe.
+Otherwise, please read everything, technique, tips, and whole recipe before diving in.
 Doing this will save you lots of frustration and wasteful materials later on.

-There are many ways for creaming up sugar into a cake batter, with common base such as egg, butter, flour, etc. More information on various cake types and basics can be found at this site.
-For this recipe, we’ll focus primarily on sponge cake with an egg white as the base of all volume and fluffiness.
-So, the keys in this recipe are mainly two things: whip egg white to the right soft peak and baking it right in the oven.
+There are many ways for creaming up sugar into a cake batter, with common bases such as egg, butter, flour, etc. More information on various cake types and basics can be found at this site.
+For this recipe, we’ll focus primarily on sponge cake with an egg white or meringue as the base of all volume and fluffiness.
+So, the keys in this recipe are mainly two things: whip egg white to the right peak and baking it right in the oven.

 Second, I found that adding a little salt before beating and then adding some cream of tartar will help fluffy the white easily.
 You don’t have to add those, but it would take longer to whip.
-So let started with a detailed walk through of whipping egg white.
+So let start with a detailed walkthrough of whipping egg white.